httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document describes a mechanism for creating, encoding, and verifying digital signatures or message authentication codes over content within an HTTP message.
 This mechanism supports use cases where the full HTTP message may not be known to the signer, and where the message may be transformed (e.g., by intermediaries) before reaching the verifier.

+--- note_Note_to_Readers

+*RFC EDITOR: please remove this section before publication*

+Discussion of this draft takes place on the HTTP working group mailing list (ietf-http-wg@w3.org), which is archived at <https://lists.w3.org/Archives/Public/ietf-http-wg/>.

+Working Group information can be found at <https://httpwg.org/>; source code and issues list for this draft can be found at <https://github.com/httpwg/http-extensions/labels/signatures>.

 --- middle

 # Introduction {#intro}